SECNetLabUNM/SDN_WMN_SECNet/README.md

 Because this project is meant to be implemented onto a drone network in the future, hardware switches are not an option.
 Virtualization of OpenFlow will be mandatory for this project.
 ### Hardware Used
-We used Raspberry Pi 4's running
+We used Raspberry Pi 4's running Raspberry Pi OS (64-bit) on all Pi devices.
+These will act as our SDN enabled host devices and will be running OpenvSwitch.

+We used the Dell XPS 15

 ### Recreating This Project